 Neem oil is a natural, organic remedy to kill pests, and it’s really easy to use.

-Just mix one tablespoon with a teaspoon of liquid soap and a gallon of water and spray it on your plants.
+Just mix one tablespoon of neem oil with a teaspoon of liquid soap and a gallon of water, and spray it on your plants.
 The hornworms will die off eventually.

 11. Till the Soil

-If you had a tomato hornworm infestation the season before, all you need to do is till the soil around your plants at the beginning of the next season.
-This will destroy overwintering larvae.
+If you had a lot of tomato hornworms last season, just till the soil around your plants next year.
+This will help destroy overwintering larvae.

 12. Diatomaceous Earth (DE)

-This is a powder that comes from tiny fossils, and it’s very sharp.
-It’s deadly to green horn worms and other soft-bodied insect pests.
+This is a type of powder with very sharp edges.
+As such, it is deadly to hornworms and other soft-bodied insect pests.

 13. Hose Them